rolandort/browsing-time/README.md

 ## Usage

-1. Click on the History Stats icon in your browser toolbar
+1. Click on the BrowsingTime icon in your browser toolbar
 2. The popup will display statistics about your browsing history
 3. Use the category filter to view statistics for specific website categories
 4. Click on "Open Extended View" for more detailed visualizations